 - Transfer of apprehended UAC from non-contiguous countries (e.g., Honduras, Guatemala, El Salvador) to the Department of Health and Human Services’ Office of Refugee Resettlement (HHS/ORR) within 72 hours;

 - Consideration of the best interest of the child in decisions relating to their care and custody;

-- Placement of children in the least restrictive setting appropriate for the child.
-This includes the right to reunify with family members and other caregivers in the United States (“sponsors”) while the children undergo immigration proceedings;
+- Placement of children in the least restrictive setting appropriate given their needs and age.
+This typically includes the right to reunify with family members and other caregivers in the United States (“sponsors”) while the children undergo immigration proceedings;

 - Verification of the suitability of adults who apply to serve as sponsors of UAC;